Special Educational Needs

 Speech and Language Therapy

 We have a qualified Speech and Language Therapy Assistant in school for half a day, every week.
 Mrs Dymond is able to help with the assessment of need, and delivery of specialist programmes prepared for pupils in school.
 She works closely with the local Primary Healthcare Trust, to ensure that all of the children at St Mary's have the support and help they need at the earliest point in their schooling.

 Better Reading Stamina

 St Mary's has been delivering the Reading Recovery programme for Years 1 and 2 for ten years now, and we have a long history of success with reading and writing.
-Mrs Daniels is our brilliant Reading Recovery teacher, who works with 4 children every day (the same four pupils until they complete the programme) to ensure that their reading and writing progress is accelerated, and achievement is secured.
+Mrs Ashford is our brilliant Reading Recovery teacher, who works with 4 children every day (the same four pupils until they complete the programme) to ensure that their reading and writing progress is accelerated, and achievement is secured.

 Where pupils stall in KS2, this is followed up by the Better Reading Stamina programme.

 If you are interested in this programme, please contact Mrs Ashford or the school office for more information.

 We have specialist staff on site, whose role is to ensure that every child is making accelerated progress and meeting their targets.
 If we se that a child needs help with, for example, fractions, then we will provide additional lessons for that child to ensure they are able to continue with confidence in the class, and do not fall behind.